rism-digital/verovio-reference-book/README.md

   - ".//mei:section/mei:measure[3]"
 ```

-The `xpath` array can contains the `[...]` value, which will not be executed but simply be replaced by `<!-- ... --->` in the code displayed.
+The `xpath` array can contains the `[...]` value, which will not be executed but simply be replaced by `<!-- ... -->` in the code displayed.
 It can be used when the MEI snippet includes parts of the code that are not adjacent.

+For including an example not in the test suite (which should be the exception), replace the example `test-suite` entry with `url` with the address where the example lives.

 ### Add the example in the text